CleverCloud/doc.clever-cloud.com/runtimes/scala/scala.md

 For instance, if you want to deploy the `service1` module, then add `SBT_DEPLOY_GOAL=service1:stage` in the application's environment variables.

+## Hooks

+If you need to run specific tasks during deployment, you can specify hooks that will be run during the build.
+Please have a look at [documentation on hooks](/doc/clever-cloud-overview/hooks/)

 ## Deploy on Clever Cloud